johnwriting/writing/content/party.md

 Jack looks at her the way her first boyfriend used to, before he moved away.

-“Sorry to hear,” he slurs with half a burrito-mouth, “I’m happy Boston’s not that way.”
+“Sorry to hear,” he slurs through half a burrito-mouth, “I’m glad Boston’s not that way.”
 He swallows the beans and rice.
 “You know I thought tonight was winding down before you walked onto my balcony.”
 His face turns serious.
 “And before you were there I was bitching to myself about how college kids talk a big game about having a good time, but aren’t really having a good time, ya know?”
 He takes another sip.
 “But I gotta say, I’m having a good time.”

 She smiles and holds his arm.